-Charges for things such as overdrafts, credit cards, borrowing costs, etc. are usually the same as what they would be for a standard bank account, if these services are available with your mobile account.
+Charges for things such as overdrafts, credit cards, or borrowing costs are usually the same as what they would be for a standard bank account if these services are available with your mobile account.
 Again, you should be able to get a full list of fees from bank staff or the website.
 You can also check our guide to banking in Portugal for information.

 Fees for mobile payments made to Eurozone countries will be free or low cost.
 For countries using other currencies, the fees will be higher.
 See our guide to international money transfers in Portugal for more information.

 Portugal experiences a relatively low level of banking and credit card fraud.
 According to 2016 EU figures, fraud accounts for less than 0.02% of all card transactions in Portugal.
 This is lower than the EU and Eurozone averages.

 That’s not to say that there is no risk of fraud or scams in Portugal.
 Account-holders, especially those using online or mobile banking in Portugal, are advised to take all necessary precautions to protect their private data.

 Contrary to some fears among the public, digital banking is actually the most secure form of banking.
 Safety features are more advanced and providers are constantly working to improve security measures.
 Current features include:

 - biometric ID protection (fingerprint, face, or voice recognition);

 You can protect your bank account and personal data by:

 - using biometric security options if available, or choosing a high-strength password if not;

 - avoiding public WiFi networks when logging into your account;